-I have occasionally identified my master’s degree by the more common term MFA (Master of Fine Arts), but it is time, once and for all, to own my MPW (Master of Professional Writing).
+I often identified my master’s degree by the common term MFA (Master of Fine Arts), but it is time, once and for all, to own my MPW (Master of Professional Writing).

 For those of you unfamiliar, the traditional English MFA in creative writing requires the student to specialize in one genre, either fiction or poetry, while the remaining classes are devoted to the study of literature.
 MFAs in screenwriting and playwriting also exist, but those are offered by film and theatre schools.

 In contrast, the MPW is a multi-disciplinary degree in which the student specializes in one genre but takes workshops in the other forms.
-For example, I majored in fiction, but I also took courses in nonfiction, poetry, and playwriting—in addition to classes on the business side of publishing, where we learned how to collaborate with agents and editors.
-Screenwriting was also offered, but I had already completed several years of those classes and wanted to diversify my training.
+For example, I concentrated in fiction, but I also took courses in nonfiction, poetry, and playwriting—in addition to classes on the business of publishing, where we learned how to collaborate with agents and editors.
+Screenwriting also was available, but I had already completed several years of those classes and wanted to diversify my training.
 The University of Southern California, my alma mater, was the first institution to offer the MPW in 1971 and has been the model ever since.

 The difference between an MPW and MFA may seem small, but I am telling you this for two reasons.